wso2/docs-is/en/docs/setup/migrating-to-590.md

     `           <NEW_IS_HOME>/repository/deployment/server/userstores          `
     directory.

-6. Make sure that you have migrated the configurations into NEW version as advised in
+6. Ensure that you have migrated the configurations into NEW version as advised in
    [preparing for migration section.](../../setup/migrating-preparing-for-migration/#migrating-the-configurations)

 7. Migrate [Log4j2 configurations](../../setup/migrating-to-log4j2).